Clyde Kluttz

 Born in nearby Rockwell, he was a longtime resident of Salisbury, North Carolina, where he attended Catawba College.
 His 17-year playing career began in 1938.
 Kluttz appeared in 52 regular season games as a member of the 1946 world champion Cardinals—and was the starting catcher on October 3 for the flag-clinching Game 2 of the postseason playoff against the Brooklyn Dodgers—but he did not play in the 1946 World Series.

 In nine Major League seasons, Kluttz played in 656 games, and had 1,903 at-bats, 172 runs, 510 hits, 90 doubles, 8 triples, 19 home runs, 212 RBI, 5 stolen bases, 132 walks, .268 batting average, .318 on-base percentage, .354 slugging percentage, 673 total bases and 30 sacrifice hits.

 Kluttz was a longtime scout after his playing days ended, working with the Kansas City Athletics and New York Yankees.
 He was credited with signing Baseball Hall of Famer Catfish Hunter, a fellow North Carolinian, for the Athletics in 1964, and, 11 years later, while serving as the Yankees' scouting director (1974–75), he played a key role in convincing free agent Hunter to join the Yankees.

-Kluttz resigned from the Yankees and was reunited with friend and Athletics colleague Hank Peters as director of player development with the Baltimore Orioles on January 7, 1976.
-He served in that capacity from 1976 until his 1979 death, in Salisbury, at age 61 from kidney and heart ailments.
+Kluttz resigned from the Yankees and was reunited with friend and Athletics colleague Hank Peters as director of player development with the Baltimore Orioles on 7 January 1976.
+He was instrumental in the Orioles acquiring Rick Dempsey, Scott McGregor and Tippy Martinez from the Yankees in a five-for-five trade deadline blockbuster five months later on 15 June.
+The three players became part of a nucleus that enabled the Orioles to continue as perennial contenders for the next decade.
+Kluttz served in that capacity from 1976 until his 1979 death, in Salisbury, at age 61 from kidney and heart ailments.